canonical/lxd/doc/image-handling.md

 `lxc image import URL --alias some-name`

+### Publishing an instance or snapshot as a new image
+An instance or one of its snapshots can be turned into a new image.
+This is done on the CLI with `lxc publish`.

+When doing this, you will most likely first want to cleanup metadata and templates on the instance you're publishing using the `lxc config metadata` and `lxc config template` commands.
+You will also want to remove any instance-specific state like host SSH keys, dbus/systemd machine-id, ...

+The publishing process can take quite a while as a tarball must be generated from the instance and then be compressed.
+As this can be particularly I/O and CPU intensive, publish operations are serialized by LXD.

 ## Caching
 When spawning an instance from a remote image, the remote image is downloaded into the local image store with the cached bit set.
 The image